tidwall/sjson/README.md

 <p align="center">set a json value quickly</a></p>

-SJSON is a Go package the provides a very fast and simple way to set a value in a json document.
-The reason for this library it to provide efficient json updating for the [SummitDB](https://github.com/tidwall/summitdb) project.
+SJSON is a Go package that provides a very fast and simple way to set a value in a json document.
+The purpose for this library is to provide efficient json updating for the [SummitDB](https://github.com/tidwall/summitdb) project.
 For quickly retrieving json values check out [GJSON](https://github.com/tidwall/gjson).

 Getting Started